albinotonnina/parcel-plugin-inlinesvg/readme.md

 [![Dependency Up-to-dateness][david-image]][david-url]
 [![Build Status](https://travis-ci.org/albinotonnina/parcel-plugin-inlinesvg.svg?branch=master)](https://travis-ci.org/albinotonnina/parcel-plugin-inlinesvg)

+# RFC, 2019:

+## Should this plugin be kept alive?

+It does not work with new versions of Parcel [apparently](https://github.com/albinotonnina/parcel-plugin-inlinesvg/issues/9#issuecomment-412360600).

+I may try to support it, ideally with your PRs as well.
+I'm not sure it's worth it.
+Please let me know.

+---

 # 📦🚀parcel-plugin-inlinesvg

 A parcel plugin that enables inline svg support

 <p align="center">
   <img src="https://img.ziggi.org/FkLzuHwv.png" />